top of page

 Her groundbreaking prototype research study project "Maria Madre de Nuestro Señor Jesucristo" exemplifies this innovative synthesis, demonstrating direct relevance to the Australian architectural context through comparative analysis of two cyclonic tropical climates: Lago Petén Itzá in Petén, Guatemala, and Cairns, Queensland, Australia.
 The project deliberately utilizes Australian regulatory frameworks to explore innovative architectural responses to shared environmental challenges—particularly flood, fire, and cyclonic conditions increasingly prevalent across both tropical contexts.
 The project's design strategies, based on holistic circular design principles, address post-pandemic architectural requirements through advanced natural ventilation systems, flexible spatial configurations, and modular adaptation capabilities, while incorporating social, cultural, and economic parameters addressing poverty and neglect of indigenous and native human and natural environments.
 Its disaster-resilient design principles specifically respond to Australia's environmental pressures through cross-ventilation optimization, indoor-outdoor connectivity, and compartmentalization flexibility—design principles now recognized as crucial for resilient architecture in the Australian context.

-Alumbra's architectural innovation has garnered sustained international recognition across multiple project typologies, with her earlier work "A Woman's Gallery: Awakened" achieving finalist status at the World Architecture Festival (2017) and nomination for the German Design Awards (2019), followed by "Maria Madre de Nuestro Señor Jesucristo" nomination (GDA 2025), and most recently "Memorial Caliz Linterna de Paz" nomination for GDA 2026.
+Alumbra’s architectural innovation continues to receive sustained international recognition across diverse project typologies.
+Her earlier work, A Woman's Gallery: Awakened, was a finalist at the World Architecture Festival (2017) and nominated for the German Design Awards (2019).
+This was followed by the nomination of Maria Madre de Nuestro Señor Jesucristo for the German Design Awards 2025.
+Most recently, Caliz Linterna de Paz: Viviente Memorial was not only nominated for the German Design Awards 2026 but also honoured with a Distinction by the jury and is now featured in The Gallery on the official German Design Award website.
 Her distinctive expertise arises from her experiential approach to intercultural architectural discourse, informed by her lived experience as an indigenous woman who embraces cross-cultural synthesis as fundamental to contemporary practice.
 As a Latin American born architect, her response to complex cultural dynamics emerges organically from seeking reconciliation within sensitive multicultural contexts that are inextricably linked to the environmental crisis facing indigenous communities globally and the natural environment universally.
 Her 2018 project "A Garden of Cultures" in Melbourne represents a significant architectural offering of gratitude to Aboriginal Australians and Australia for providing sanctuary, featured in Braun Publishing's "Young Visionaries: The New Generation of Architects" (2019) as exemplifying architects who "have gained wealth of experience before developing independent styles" and are "establishing new forms of architecture and technologies to tackle challenges of sustainability, poverty, diversity and globalization."
 This trajectory demonstrates her capacity to translate personal intercultural understanding into innovative architectural methodologies that address shared environmental and social challenges while maintaining technical compliance with Australian practice standards and regulatory frameworks.

 Alumbra's formative experiences in civic and educational projects across Australia and the UK provide a robust foundation for her current initiatives.
 Her unique methodology fuses Maya cultural insights with sustainable solutions, emphasizing circular design principles and avant-garde environmental research.
 This synergy of traditional knowledge and modern techniques offers fresh perspectives on cultural preservation through the built environment while establishing new forms of architecture and technologies to tackle contemporary challenges of sustainability, diversity, and globalization.

-The memorial honors displaced Maya peoples, refugees, and disappeared peoples through holistic circular design principles that extend far beyond environmental considerations.
-The memorial represents Alumbra's vision of architecture as active service—a living architectural vessel that participates in healing, reconciliation, and cultural preservation while addressing environmental stewardship through innovative circular design integration.
+The memorial honors displaced Maya peoples, refugees, and disappeared peoples through holistic circular design principles that extend far beyond environmental considerations. â€‹The memorial represents Alumbra's vision of architecture as active service—a living architectural vessel that participates in healing, reconciliation, and cultural preservation while addressing environmental stewardship through innovative circular design integration.
 This synthesis of spiritual purpose, humanitarian function, environmental responsibility, and cultural preservation establishes new possibilities for sacred architecture in addressing contemporary global crises.

 By pioneering this holistic approach that integrates indigenous wisdom with cutting-edge sustainable design, Alumbra's work addresses contemporary environmental challenges while promoting an inclusive and culturally resonant architectural discourse.
 Her projects exemplify how architecture can simultaneously honor heritage, foster community empowerment, and pioneer sustainable innovation, thus redefining the built environment's role in Australia's collective future.
-This accumulated expertise—spanning climate-responsive design, cultural consultation protocols, disaster-resilient construction, and innovative circular design methodologies—positions Alumbra to address the critical challenges confronting all Australian architects today: extreme weather adaptation, cultural sensitivity in design practice, post-pandemic spatial requirements, and the urgent need for environmentally regenerative architecture that serves both local communities and global environmental imperatives.
+This accumulated expertise—spanning climate-responsive design, cultural consultation protocols, disaster-resilient construction, and innovative circular design methodologies—positions Alumbra to address the critical challenges confronting all architects today: extreme weather adaptation, cultural sensitivity in design practice, post-pandemic spatial requirements, and the urgent need for environmentally regenerative architecture that serves both local communities and global environmental imperatives.

 2025

-German Design Award 2026
+DISTINCTION - German Design Award 2026

 Excellent Architecture – Conceptual Architecture

-Circular Design
+Excellent Architecture - Circular Design

 2024